peterducai/etcd-tools/workflow.md

 Latency (network, storage) should be stable whole time as excessive peaks could mean problem for ETCD (and therefor whole cluster).
 Even only few minutes lasting peak in latency could mean timeout on ETCD, API and oauth pods and cause inability to login to cluster.

+**ETCD performance depends mainly on storage, CPU and network latency, but be aware it can be combination of all of them and focusing on single part is bad idea!**

 ## Master node size